-Last year, while having parts of my medieval WIP critiqued by a CP, I received an unexpected bit of feedback.
+Last year, while having parts of my WIP critiqued by a CP, I received an unexpected bit of feedback.

 It had to do with the physical description of a certain character.
 Specifically, the fact that, in her mind, I hadn’t provided a physical description at all.